eitanoid/Mandelbrot-Set-Go/README.md

 ## Description

-A mandlebrot set generator using Go taking in a resolution and a max iteration count and outputting a PNG file of the mandlebrot set at that depth with a brightness adjusted based on the escape iteration of each point.
+A mandlebrot set generator using Go taking in a user inputs for a region in the complex plane, resolution and a number of iterations and outputting a PNG file of the mandlebrot set at that depth with a brightness adjusted based on the escape iteration of each point.

 The algorithm runs concurrently with the implementation of goroutines and worker pools for an optimised runtime.